Atom-iQ/framework/dev-packages/babel-plugin-jsx/README.md

 (`rvDOM`) Text Nodes, just returning strings.

 ### How to use
-> It's not available on NPM before **Atom-iQ** v0.1.0

 It's recommended to use [**iQ CLI**](../cli) - it has included this plugin in standard build config.

 Otherwise, include it in `plugins` in Babel config - in the current version it has no config.